Miminimi234/poly/SQLITE_DATABASE_SETUP.md

 ```

 This will:
-- Create a `poly402.db` file in your project root
+- Create a `Polysentience.db` file in your project root
 - Fetch 100 markets from Polymarket
 - Store them in SQLite
 - Take ~10 seconds